ShubhamNegi1701/Cybersecurity-/README.md

  Data was explored to find appropriate time windows during a weekday day and a weekend day.
 Feature selection was based on correlation coefficients of the training data set.
-Principle Component Analysis was used to determine the most useful features in the training data set.
-Contextual anomalies were determined by building hidden Markov models.
+Principle Component Analysis was used to determine the most useful features in the training data set in R. Contextual anomalies were determined by building hidden Markov models.
 The models were built upon training data to replicate normal behavior and said models were used on test data where their log likelihoods were compared to evaluate anomalous behavior.
 Anomalies were further detected by using the